MicrosoftDocs/win32/desktop-src/shell/iuseridentity2.md

 ---
-Description: IUserIdentity2 is not supported and may be altered or unavailable in the future.
+description: IUserIdentity2 is not supported and may be altered or unavailable in the future.
 Instead, use User Accounts with Fast User Switching and Remote Desktop. ms.assetid: 85238574-f6bf-43d7-a41b-3ea086c45e07
 title: IUserIdentity2 interface (Msident.h)
 ms.topic: reference